BY PASTOR T. O. BANSO

 12. By creating in them a consciousness to mentor others.
 They had the understanding that as they had been mentored, they were to mentor others.
 Mentoring was not supposed to end with them, but to continue.
 The mentees they mentored were to mentor others and the chain should continue.
 That was what the early church did, and what we should be doing today.
 “And Jesus came and spoke to them, saying, ‘All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.’
 Amen” (Matthew 28:18-20 NKJV).

-In 2 Tim 2:1-2, we see an example of a chain of mentoring.
+In 2 Timothy 2:1-2, we see an example of a chain of mentoring.
 “You therefore, my son, be strong in the grace that is in Christ Jesus.
 And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also” (2 Timothy 2:1-2 NKJV).
-From Paul to Timothy, and from Timothy to faithful men, and from faithful men to others – that’s how the chain of mentoring.
+From Paul to Timothy, and from Timothy to faithful men, and from faithful men to others – that was the chain of mentoring.
 A mentored person should pass to his mentees what has been passed to him.

 Paul talked about loving the Thessalonians to the point of not just sharing the good news, but sharing his life.
 That is, he was well pleased to impart to them not only the Gospel of God but his own life (1 Thessalonians 2:8).
 That was mentoring.